cs394-s19/325poke/README.md

 # 325poke

-325poke is a dashboard that allows the instructor to visualize each student’s progress and thus helps the instructor to identify students who are struggling in the class.
+325poke is a web-based dashboard that allows an instructor to visualize each student’s progress and thus helps the instructor to identify students who are struggling in the class.

 * Graphs showing both submissions and reminders over the course of the quarter for each student, sortable by name, severity, and email